 #ChooseToChallenge – On this auspicious day for women, I am both heartened and horrified.
-Heartened by the recent outstanding bravery displayed by Brittany Higgins and Grace Tame who stood up to speak out.
+Heartened by the recent outstanding bravery displayed by Brittany Higgins and Grace Tame who stood up to speak out on sexism.
 I am also horrified that it took those appalling events to bring sexual assault and violence against women to be properly recognised and discussed at all levels of our community – and the corridors of power in our country are no exception.

 Tenacity To Be Heard

 Annabel Crabb in her discussion of the Christian Porter rape allegation raises how the use of the media has provided the silenced a voice.
 An opportunity to be heard, something that the rule of law has failed to do.
 Annabel Crabb gave the example of Brittany Higgins who as a young woman was allegedly raped four weeks into her dream job, metres from the Prime Minister’s office, an attack about which others knew at the time and on which they did not act.
 Brittany Higgins did not report it at the time, her initial reticence to take on the highest institution in this country is understandable.
 And the fact that Brittany Higgins dug deep into her bravery reserves and stood up to speak out recently on the media stage despite the potential political fallout (let alone her future) is a testament to her tenacity and strength of character.

 I share the hope with Annabel Crabb that change will come about because of her tenacity and courage to keep going even in the face of a system that has failed her.

 Grace Tame, the Australian of The Year, is another brave, brave woman who through standing up and speaking out has enabled our legal systems to evolve.
 I encourage you to listen to the speech and comments that Grace Tame gave to the Press Club just hours before Attorney General, Christian Porter gave his press conference.